kannans89/RustRepo/08_Strings/08_Strings.md

 ## String vs &str

 Let us understand the difference with an example as shown .
 The `print_me(String) ` function takes input as String object.
-So if we ivoke this function with string literal it should give us error .
+So if we invoke this function with string literal it should give us error .
 We will try to convert string object to literal using `as_str()` function and vice versa with `to_string()` method.

 ```rust
  fn main(){